BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **Does BeamMP work on a cracked version of BeamNG?**

-BeamMP does not work with cracked versions or outdated versions of BeamNG.drive.
-If you want to use BeamMP, you need to own a legitimate copy of BeamNG.Drive from Steam.
+BeamMP is not guaranted not work with cracked versions or outdated versions of BeamNG.drive.

 ---
 #### **Does BeamMP work on linux?**